jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 Partly this is because I like that the "map" terminology doesn't imply literal matrix-vector products in the way that "Jacobian-vector product" or "vector-Jacobian product" does, and partly this is to avoid having the confusingly similar acronyms "JVP" and "VJP" all over the place.
 Also, "pushforward" and "pullback" correspond neatly to their use in autodiff systems: "pushforward" is what's used in forward-mode AD, and "pullback" is what's needed for reverse-mode AD (or backpropagation).

-Summarizing:
+Here are the main points:

+* For a function $y = f(x)$ I'll call $x$ and $y$ the "nominal" or "primal" values, indicating that they're the values that are being "linearized about" when we are calculating derivatives.
-* The Jacobian will be denoted with the partial derivative symbol, so for a function $f(x)$, $\partial f(x)$ means "the Jacobian of $f$ evaluated at nominal inputs $x$.
+* The Jacobian will be denoted with the partial derivative symbol, so for a function $f(x)$, $\partial f(x)$ means "the Jacobian of $f$ evaluated at nominal inputs $x$".
 The transpose of that, $\partial f(x)^T$, indicates the transposed Jacobian (or more generally the adjoint map).
-* The "pushforward" is the same thing as the "tangent linear map" or "Jacobian-vector product", which maps from input perturbations to output perturbations.
+* The "pushforward" $\partial f$ is the same thing as the "tangent linear map" or "Jacobian-vector product", which maps from input perturbations to output perturbations.
-* The "pullback" is the same thing as the "adjoint map" or "vector-Jacbian product", which maps from output perturbations to input perturbations.
+* The "pullback" $\partial f^T$ is the same thing as the "adjoint map" or "vector-Jacobian product", which maps from output perturbations to input perturbations.
-* I won't distinguish between input and output spaces and their tangents, cotangents, etc. This is non-rigorous at best, but it makes the terminology a lot simpler.
-Also, all of these examples use "flat" spaces where the distinction is basically a technicality (in my opinion as someone without a background in advanced geomtery).
-* For a function $y = f(x)$ I'll call $x$ and $y$ the "nominal" or "primal" values, indicating that they're the values that are being "linearized about" when we are calculating derivatives.
 * I'll call inputs to the pushforward (a.k.a.
 Jacobian-vector product) "tangents" or "tangent values" and inputs to the pullback (a.k.a. vector-Jacobian product) "adjoints" or "adjoint values".
 This is probably also not technically correct, but you'll see it used sometimes and I think it gets the idea across.
 * Tangent values will be denoted by a "dot" superscript, and adjoint values will be denoted by a "bar".
 So for a function $y = f(x)$, the seed value in forward mode is $\dot{x}$ and the Jacobian-vector product calculates $\dot{y} = \partial f(x) \dot{x}$.
 In reverse mode the seed value is $\bar{y}$ and the vector-Jacobian product calculates $\bar{x} = \partial f(x)^T \bar{y}$.
 Personally I don't love this notation (especially when working with ODEs where $\dot{x}$ is usually $dx/dt$), but it's relatively common and I couldn't think of anything better.
+* I won't distinguish between input/output spaces and their tangents, cotangents, etc. This is non-rigorous at best, but it makes the terminology a lot simpler.
+Also, all of these examples use "flat" spaces like $\mathbb{R}^n$ where the distinction is not that important (in my opinion as someone without a background in advanced geomtery).

 ### Composing functions
 If $f$ represents a complex calculation -- like a partial differential equation solve or prediction from a machine learning model -- it becomes more and more difficult to compute the linearization $\partial f (x)$ analytically.